JakeFauvel/fashionette-challenge/README.md

 ### Basic setup/running the project

+Copy accross the config values from .env.example to a .env file, the TVMaze API / endpoints are in the example file.

-If you are running on Mac, the project can be run using: `./vendor/bin/sail up` in the main directory (docker desktop is required), in a second terminal session run the frontend using `npm run dev` (`npm install && npm run dev` on first run).
+If you are running on Mac, the project can be run using: `./vendor/bin/sail up` in the main directory (docker desktop is required).

+In a second terminal session run the frontend using `npm run dev` (`npm install && npm run dev` on first run).

 Running the project locally I used **fashionette.local** as my hosts entry.